-Major contracts and agreements executed on behalf of the Company during fiscal year 2019
+Major contracts and agreements executed on behalf of the Company during the period

 Alpha Quest Funds SICAV p.l.c. and its sub-funds, namely Alpha Quest Balanced Fund and Alpha Quest Opportunity Fund, have not entered into any major contract that would affect its regular course of business or pose any risk to its business objective.